RAPID-Platform-Projects/Rapid-Docs/training/System Build Foundational/1-Introduction to this course/1-Welcome note.md

 As a system builder, you will be crafting the infrastructure to capture, present, and orchestrate data across the Rapid Platform environment for your organisation's stakeholders.

-This course intends to give you basics to get started in Rapid Platform and create a fundamental, yet functional system.
-At the end of this course, you will feel confident in using Rapid Platform and be able to create simple applications that can transform your business operations.
+This course intends to give you basics to get started in Rapid Platform.
+It will also help you to create a simple, yet functional system.
+At the end of this course, you will feel confident in using Rapid Platform and be able to create simple experiences that can transform your business operations.

 We understand that learning a new platform can be challenging, but we assure you that this course is designed to be engaging, informative, and fun.